 2. Waiting list was too long.
 Even if the waiting list is only a couple of months long, many families want to get settled into their new location as soon as possible.
 So waiting for more than a few days or weeks simply isn’t an option.
 Rochelle M. says, “We waited for what felt like forever and kept getting the runaround from the housing office.
 We ended up maxing out urban government storage time, were denied an extension, and ended up finding a rental in town right before our storage expired.
 And wouldn’t you know it, the housing office called and offered us the place we’d been waiting for the DAY AFTER we put down a deposit on an amazing home.”

 3. Housing wasn’t worth the full BAH.
 We heard this a lot.
+Base housing is typically dated and small, compared to newer construction homes.
 For the same (and many times less) amount of money each month, some families found they were able to secure housing that better met their needs off base.
 More room, updated spaces, different amenities, more space between neighbors… all of these seem to be major factors.
 Katie B. shared, “We didn’t want to give up all our BAH for something we didn’t feel was worth the high cost they placed on it.
 We rented a huge town home with three pools for $400 less than on base.”

 4. Difficult housing offices.
+Sometimes working with the private companies that manage base housing can be a nightmare.
 Maintenance issues that were not fixed in a timely manner, poor communication about housing availability, and excessive fines/fees for infractions or damages, are a few of the reasons some military families choose not to live on base.
 Sara Jane I. shared, “We hated dealing with the companies who were managing the properties.
 We have lived on base twice, and off base twice, and both times off base living has been a MUCH better experience.
 We got a nicer house and didn’t have to pay extra for utilities.”

-MORE REASONS SOME CHOOSE to Live Off Post
+MORE REASONS SOME CHOOSE TO LIVE OFF BASE

 6. Breed restrictions.
 In recent years military installations have become more strict about the kind of dogs that are allowed to reside with their owners in housing.
 This has been a deciding factor for many families who were not willing to give up their furry family members in order to live on base.